 - cord prolapse or cord compression

-Do as much reading and research as you can.
-Speak with maternity care providers about your individual risk factors and weigh up what is right for you and your baby.
+If you want to have a freebirth, do as much research as you can.
+Speak with maternity care providers about your individual risk factors.
+Then, weigh up what is right for you and your baby.

-It's important you have an emergency management plan to follow in case you or your baby need immediate support and transfer to hospital.
+You should prepare an emergency management plan, especially if you live remotely or regionally.
+This is very important in case you or your baby need immediate support and transfer to hospital.
+You can:

-Take birthing or antenatal classes to help you prepare for having your baby, which will allow you to ask questions.
+Take birthing or antenatal classes.
+These classes help you prepare for having your baby.
+They also give you the chance to ask questions.

 Consider hiring a doula to help you during labour.
 Doulas don’t have medical qualifications, although most have undergone some training in birth support.